wp-plugins/fv-wordpress-flowplayer/readme.txt

 You need to use at least PHP 5, your site is probably still running on old PHP 4.

+= I get "Can't create temporary file for video analysis" in admin video checker =

+This temporary file is required as our plugin contains a video checker for admin users - it checks the video format and other information and warns you about potential issues why your video might not play for everybody.

+The error message means the Wordpress media uploads directory (by default wp-content/uploads) is not writable by PHP.
+We use this standard Wordpress path as it should work for nearly all the websites.
+Most of people use the standard Wordpress Media Library, so this should really work.

+You can try to set the permissions of that folder to allow writing for everybody and see if that helps.
+If you are not sure, ask your web host support about what PHP permission model you use.

 = I installed the plugin, inserted the video, but it's not working, only a gray box appears. =

 Go to plugin Settings screen and hit "Check template" button.
 It will check if both jQuery library and Flowplayer JavaScript is loading properly.